-Over the past three years, these sustainability efforts have grown to include two larger park-wide initiatives focused on compost and plastic reduction.
+Over the past three years, these sustainability efforts have grown to include two larger Park-wide initiatives focused on composting and plastics reduction.
 Click the links below to learn more and get involved.

 A Closer Look at the Impact of Park Over Plastic

 In 2019, HRPK kicked-off Park Over Plastic to fight plastic waste in our waters and reduce single-use plastics Park-wide by integrating collaborative research, education and community action.
 We worked with researchers from Knology to conduct a study of this initiative.
 Learn more about their major findings and recommendations from their study here.